andreypopp/validated/README.md

 ### Integration with FlowType

-Validated library provides uses [FlowType][] extensively.
+Validated library uses [FlowType][] extensively.
 Its API is defined in a way which automatically infers types for the validated values:

 ```js
 import {object, string, number} from 'validated/schema'